-U.S. Tax Treatment: By purchasing a Note, each holder agrees (in the absence of a change in law, an administrative determination or a judicial ruling to the contrary) to treat the Note as a pre-paid derivative contract for U.S. federal income tax purposes.
+U.S. Tax Treatment: By purchasing a Note, each holder agrees (in the absence of a change in law, an administrative determination or a judicial ruling to the contrary) to treat the Notes as a pre-paid cash-settled derivative contract for U.S. federal income tax purposes.
 However, the U.S. federal income tax consequences of your investment in the Notes are uncertain and the Internal Revenue Service could assert that the Notes should be taxed in a manner that is different from that described in the preceding sentence.
-Please see the discussion in this pricing supplement under "Supplemental Discussion of U.S. Federal Income Tax Consequences" and the discussion (including the opinion of our counsel Morrison & Foerster LLP) in the product prospectus supplement under "Supplemental Discussion of U.S. Federal Income Tax Consequences," which apply to the Notes.
+Please see the section below, "Supplemental Discussion of U.S. Federal Income Tax Consequences," and the discussion (including the opinion of our counsel Morrison & Foerster LLP) in the product prospectus supplement dated September 7, 2018 under "Supplemental Discussion of U.S. Federal Income market in the Notes after the Issue Date.

-Secondary Market: RBCCM (or one of its affiliates), though not obligated to do so, may maintain a secondary market in the Notes after the Issue Date.
 The amount that you may receive upon sale of your Notes prior to maturity may be less than the principal amount of your Notes.

+Tax Consequences," which apply to the Notes.

+Secondary Market: RBCCM (or one of its affiliates), though not obligated to do so, may maintain a secondary